CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Network-Layer-Protocols/Monitor-the-OSPF-Service.md

 To view the summary:

-1. Open the Network Services|All OSPF Sessions card.
+1. Open the Network Services/All OSPF Sessions card.

 2. Switch to the full-screen card using the card size picker.